 List ranges from Sanja Jovanović to Shayna Nackoney, plus much more.While this isn't a list of all female swimmers, it does answer the questions "Who are the most famous female swimmers?" and "Who are the best female swimmers?"

-Amanda Ray Beard is an American swimmer and a seven-time Olympic medalist.
-She is a former world record holder in the 200-meter breaststroke.
+Amanda Ray Beard (born October 29, 1981), also known by her married name Amanda Brown, is an American swimmer and a seven-time Olympic medalist (two gold, four silver, one bronze).
+She is a former world record holder in the 200-meter breaststroke (long course).
 Beard's success has earned her the American Swimmer of the Year Award twice.
 She has won a total of twenty-one medals in major international competition, five gold, thirteen silver, and three bronze spanning the Olympics, the World Championships, the Pan Pacific Championships, and the Summer Universiade. ...more on Wikipedia

-Birthplace: Newport Beach, California, United States of Americasee more on Amanda Beard
+Birthplace: Newport Beach, California, United States of America

 Birthplace: Vallejo, California, United States of America

-Esther Jane Williams was an American competitive swimmer and actress.
+Esther Jane Williams (August 8, 1921 – June 6, 2013) was an American competitive swimmer and actress.
 Williams set multiple national and regional swimming records in her late teens as part of the Los Angeles Athletic Club swim team.
 Unable to compete in the 1940 Summer Olympics because of the outbreak of World War II, she joined Billy Rose's Aquacade, where she took on the role vacated by Eleanor Holm after the show's move from New York City to San Francisco.
 While in the city, she spent five months swimming alongside Olympic gold medal winner and Tarzan star, Johnny Weissmuller.
-Williams caught the attention of MGM scouts at the Aquacade.
-After appearing in several small roles, alongside Mickey Rooney in an Andy Hardy ...more on Wikipedia
+Williams caught the attention of Metro-Goldwyn-Mayer scouts at the Aquacade.
+After appearing in several small ...more on Wikipedia

 Age: Dec. at 92 (1921-2013)

-Charlene Lynette Wittstock, is a former South African Olympic swimmer who, after marrying Prince Albert II, became Princess of Monaco.
-Charlene is the daughter of Michael and Lynette Wittstock.
-She was born in Rhodesia to a family of German, Irish and English descent by way of South Africa and Rhodesia.
-Her family relocated to Transvaal, South Africa, in 1989, after living in Zimbabwe for several years.
-She represented South Africa at the 2000 Sydney Olympics, with her team finishing fifth in the 4 × 100 metre medley relay.
-She retired from competitive swimming in 2007.
-Charlene met Prince Albert at the Mare Nostrum swimming competition in Monte Carlo, Monaco in 2000.
-They were first seen ...more on Wikipedia
+Charlene, Princess of Monaco (née Charlene Lynette Wittstock; French: Charlène; born 25 January 1978) is a Zimbabwean-South African former Olympic swimmer and wife of Prince Albert II.
+The Princess was born in Bulawayo, Rhodesia (today Zimbabwe), the daughter of Michael and Lynette Wittstock, and the family relocated to South Africa in 1989.
+Charlene represented South Africa at the 2000 Sydney Olympics, with her team finishing fifth in the 4 × 100 metre medley relay.
+Charlene retired from competitive swimming in 2007.
+Charlene met Prince Albert at the Mare Nostrum swimming competition in Monte Carlo, Monaco, in 2000.
+They were first seen together in 2006, and Princess Charlene has ...more on Wikipedia

 Birthplace: Bulawayo, Zimbabwe